 “With their expertise and outreach to different parts of society, non-governmental organizations fulfil an important role and should be given space to work and contribute to addressing issues relevant to the whole society,” Nicola Duckworth said.

-The scope of the report Freedom limited.
+Note to editors: The scope of the report Freedom limited.
 The right to freedom of expression in the Russian Federation does not include the protection of the right to freedom of expression in the North Caucasus.
 Amnesty International’s concerns in this region were addressed in a November 2007 report entitled Russian Federation: Human rights defenders at risk in the North Caucasus.